gilch/hissp/docs/tutorial.rst

 Because you can make your own reader macros, you can make your own sugar.

 Templates are extremely valuable tools for metaprogramming.
-Most macros will use at least one internally.
+Most compiler macros will use at least one internally.

 Gensyms
 #######